A Calm Place For

 It is not defined only by what happened.

-It is defined by what didn’t happen consistently enough for your system to internalize a sense of safety, responsiveness, and being held in mind.
+It is defined by what did not happen consistently enough for you to internalize a felt sense of safety, responsiveness, and being held in mind.

 In some cases, this occurs in the context of emotionally immature parenting, where a caregiver may have been physically present, but had limited capacity to stay steady, take responsibility, or remain engaged with your inner world when it mattered most.

-But because they didn’t have the capacity to carry what the relationship required.
+But because they did not have the capacity to hold what the relationship required.

 How the Body Holds What Was Never Processed

-When a child is repeatedly in contact with experiences they don’t have the developmental capacity to process — confusion, emotional inconsistency, lack of attunement — those experiences don’t simply disappear.
+When a child is repeatedly exposed to experiences they do not yet have the developmental capacity to process — confusion, emotional inconsistency, lack of attunement — those experiences do not simply disappear.

 In the nervous system.